ElaraLang/elara-go/specification.md

 They are written as `type alias = subject` where `alias` is a valid Type Identifier, and `subject` is some valid Type Expression (see Section 2.10)

+#### 2.9.2 - Algebraic Data Type

+An algebraic data type represents a closed, distinct union of other types.

 ### 2.10 - Type Expressions